FAQ: California Veterans Benefits

 Who can receive California veterans benefits?
 First, you must have disabilities that are connected to your service.
 The Veterans Administration gives disability benefits for both mental and physical impairments.
 Second, you must not have had a dishonorable discharge.
 Some veterans are under the impression you must have a medical discharge and that is not true.
 Lastly, the Veterans Administration has very lengthy further guidelines on eligibility.
 If you want to find out about your eligibility, give us a call.
 We can help determine whether you are eligible or not for free.

 How much do California veterans benefits pay monthly?
 The amount the Veterans Administration pays you is determined by the number and severity of your physical and mental impairments.
 The VA will give you a disability rating in increments of 10%.
 Veterans can receive ratings of 0-100% and that will determine the amount owed to you monthly.
-Some veterans are receiving over $3,400 a month from the Veterans Administration in disability benefits payments.
+Some veterans are receiving more than $3,332.06 a month from the Veterans Administration in disability benefits payments.

 What if I haven’t been in the service for a long time?
 You can apply for disability benefits any time after you leave the service.
 There is no deadline by which you must file after leaving the military.
 Many veterans don’t file a claim for decades after they were discharged.